neliusdelange/semaphore-key/README.md

 # semaphore-key
 Control concurrent thread access by key using a shared semaphore.

-Internally this library holds a static hashmap of Semaphores values by key of type string which is conveniently managed through the public API, removing the overhead of maintaining such a map and synchronization in your own projects.
+Internally this library holds a static hashmap of Semaphores, indexed by key of type string which is conveniently managed through the public API, removing the overhead of maintaining such a map and synchronization in your own projects.
 See the examples for implementation details.

 ## Crates.io